 Tell a story

-Make use of real-life scenarios
+Make use of real-life scenarios.

-Let them join playgroups
+Let them join playgroups.

 Although their emotions are all valid, not all behaviors should be tolerated.
-Children should be taught their limitations and the appropriate ways to express intense emotions.
+Children should be taught their limitations and the appropriate ways to express intense feelings.
 The best way to teach this to toddlers and preschoolers is by letting them interact with others.
 Playgroups are a good way to promote social interaction among toddlers and preschoolers.
-Especially nowadays that kids are stuck at home during the quarantine, it will be good to let them join online playgroups for fun and learning.
+Especially nowadays that kids are stuck at home during the quarantine, it will be good to join online playgroups for fun and learning.

 Boost their emotional intelligence through play

 Play is a good way to nourish your child’s emotional intelligence.
 Whether it’s a solitary or cooperative type, a game can hone various aspects of your child’s emotional intelligence – from self-regulation to empathy and relationship management.

 With your supervision, you can also let your child learn emotional intelligence through fun mobile educational apps like Mash&Co.
 Aiming to help improve children’s emotional development, Mash&Co is a fun activity that teaches a child recognition of the emotions, the value of sharing, the value of friendship, and respect for nature.